-Day trip to the environs of Auckland.
+Day trip to the environs of Auckland, New Zealand.
 We headed toward the Waitakere Ranges that separate Auckland from the western coast.
 Our driver, Taco, was funny and charming and full of wonderful stories, and underscored the value in arranging day trips in advance with knowledgeable guides.

 First stop was the cultural and nature center of Arataki.
 From here you can see both the Pacific Ocean and the Tasman Sea to the west.
 There are board walks and hiking trails you can stroll, taking you through the Kauri trees and the very large Silver Ferns, the symbol of New Zealand.
 At the Visitors Center are a number of large Maori carvings of their gods and goddesses, most of which were anatomically embellished to the extreme.
 We all took photos of these embellishments.
 As far as you can see all around, there is the “bush” that is thick and lush.